Web Loom logo

 Command Binding in Templates

-Commands expose observable flags directly on the instance.
-Bind them with the async pipe:
+Commands expose signal flags directly on the instance.
+Bridge them with fromLoomSignal and read them by calling the signal:

 <button